-How Cold Electric is taking VOYAGERS’ climate festival 🔥THE HEAT off the grid
+How Cold Electric took VOYAGERS’ climate festival 🔥THE HEAT off the grid

-🔥THE HEAT is entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack is taking our festival off the grid.
+🔥THE HEAT is entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack took our festival off the grid.

-THE HEAT is entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack is taking our festival off the grid.
+THE HEAT is entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack took our festival off the grid.

-Learn more about it in our article below and at https://ColdElectric.com and come meet the team at THE HEAT on 20 September 2024 at Harwell Science Campus.
+Learn more about it in our article below and at https://ColdElectric.com.

-THE HEAT will be a climate-tech festival entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack is taking the event off the grid.
+THE HEAT is a climate-tech festival entirely powered by renewable energy — thanks to our partner Cold Electric, whose gigantic battery-pack took the event off the grid.
 Based in Taiwan, the 130-person startup makes what it claims is the only battery that can be subjected to open flames when live without producing smoke, fire or the dangerous self-sustaining process of overheating known as thermal runaway.

 Unlike lithium-ion batteries, which can easily catch fire, Cold Electric’s lithium iron phosphate batteries have been rigorously tested over 15 years to ensure that they are non-flammable, positioning them as safer.
 That matters: the US Consumer Product Safety Commission recorded more than 25,000 lithium-ion battery fires between 2017 and 2022, resulting in an estimated 13 deaths and 141 injuries.